Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 Notes:

-- 16 x 16, 32 x 32, 64 x 64 are the most common / popular.
+- 16 x 16, 32 x 32, 64 x 64 are the most common sizes for multiple platforms.
-- 24 x 24 and 48 x 48 are also quite common / popular.
+- 24 x 24 and 48 x 48 are also common fixes for multiple platforms.
-- 18 x 18, 20 x 20, 36 x 36 and 40 x 40 are somewhat less common.
+- 18 x 18, 20 x 20, 36 x 36 and 40 x 40 are less common but often found.

-Applications can decide for themselves how the folders should be searched, according to the most suitable icon sizes.
+Applications can decide for themselves how the folders should be searched, according to the most suitable icon sizes at the time.

 #### Image Formats

 The icon extension supports PNG, GIF and SVG files.
-32-bit PNG (including an alpha channel) or SVG are recommended.
+32-bit PNG files (including an alpha channel) or SVG are recommended.

-Legacy icons sets in BMP format should be converted to PNG, ensuring that transparency (magenta / cyan / white background) is converted to full transparency via an alpha channel.
+Legacy icons in BMP format should be converted to PNG, ensuring that relevant transparency information is present in the PNG.
+Use of magenta / cyan / white backgrounds to represent transparency is not going to be supported, hence the conversion from BMP.

-TIFF is not supported by GPX / GPZ, although the TIFF format does allow for an alpha channel.
-Any icons in TIFF format should also be converted to PNG format, ensuring the alpha channel is retained.
+TIFF will not be supported by GPX / GPZ, although the TIFF format does allow for an alpha channel.
+Any icons in TIFF format should also be converted to PNG format, ensuring the alpha channel is preserved.

 The JPEG format is not suitable for icons.
-Miniature versions of photos are [thumbnails](https://en.wikipedia.org/wiki/Thumbnail) and a separate discussion.
+Miniature versions of JPEG photos should be referred to as [thumbnails](https://en.wikipedia.org/wiki/Thumbnail) and not considered to be icons.